HPCE/hpce-2018-cw1/readme_linux.md

 You don't have to be running Linux natively in order to use it for this course - it works quite well in a virtual machine, and you get almost full performance from multiple cores.
-Support for GPUs from virtual machines is still quite poor, but it is possible to install a software OpenCL for development purposes, then do the actual evaluation on a remote linux instance.
+Support for GPUs from virtual machines is still poor/non-existent, but it is possible to install a software OpenCL for development purposes, then do the actual evaluation on a remote linux instance.